 2. Who is eligible?

-Eligibility depends on many factors, such as:
+Eligibility for felony probation depends on many factors, such as:

 - the seriousness of the felony offense committed (violent crimes vs. victimless offenses),